Skip to main content

 By mitigating hyperinsulinemia, GLP-1 receptor agonists directly reduce the ovarian overproduction of androgens.

-Furthermore, itself has a dramatic impact on fertility.
+Furthermore, weight loss itself has a dramatic impact on fertility.
 Adipose tissue, or body fat, is not inert; it is a metabolically active organ that produces estrogen (through the conversion of androgens) and inflammatory cytokines.
 Excess adipose tissue contributes to the hormonal and inflammatory chaos of PCOS.
 The significant weight loss often achieved with GLP-1 RAs reduces this source of inflammation and hormonal disruption, improving the overall systemic environment for ovulation and implantation.

 Comparative Overview of Common GLP-1 Receptor Agonists